 Ocean cruises should be enjoyable and a means of carrying you to scenic places that interest and entertain you.
 They can be all this if you stop to ask a few simple questions before you decide on which cruise best fits your needs, wants, and expectations.
-The following are three important questions to ask yourself before you book a cruise vacation?
+The following are 3 Things to Consider When Choosing Your Next Cruise, the article was written to make these 3 things be written as three important questions.
+So ask yourself these 3 things before you book a cruise vacation?

 1. Do large crowds of people bother me?

 The truth is that when you are on a large cruise ship there are a lot of other cruisers who are also there to relax, be cared for by the crew, and enjoy all the amenities for which they have paid.
 If your goal is to avoid large crowds, consider the following factors.
 Any of these things can impact how many fellow travelers you will encounter aboard your ship and your overall cruise experience.